 7. Target specific audiences using RLSAs

-Remarketing lists are typically known for being an invaluable tool for improving display campaigns.
-However, a remarketing list can also help you optimize your search campaigns.
+While remarketing lists are typically known for being an invaluable tool for improving display campaigns, they can also help you optimize your search campaigns.

 If you are new to RLSAs, here are some best practices to remember: